davegomez/tree-parser/README.md

       }
     }

-Note how the `_data.json` file was included in the tree main level with its content exposed as an object.
+Note how the `_data.json` file was included in its directory tree level with the file content exposed as an object.